Archisman-Mridha/kue/README.md

 - Run `kue init` in the `manifests` directory of your Git repository, to initialize a Kue project.

-- The project's folder structure looks like this :
+- The project's folder structure will look like so :
   ```tree
   ├── manifests/
   │   ├── environments/